Tulku (film): Release, broadcast, and DVD

 The special edition DVD of the film was released in March 2011 by Festival Media.
 The DVD includes 60 minutes of bonus features, including a 35-minute uncut in-depth interview with Dzongsar Khyentse Rinpoche, and a candid 20-minute post-film interview with Gesar Mukpo reflecting on the film and his life and place in the world.

 Critical reception

 Tulku has received favorable print reviews.
 Shambhala Sun called it "intensely personal", and The Coast described the documentary as "both inspiring and, like Mukpo, endearingly down to earth."

 Angela Pressburger, daughter of famed British filmmaker Emeric Pressburger, deemed Tulku an "intimate and honest exploration".
 Writing in the Shambhala Times, she also observed, at the film's premiere:

+The Guardian gave a full rundown of the film, plus extended background on Mukpo and his father, and stated that the film "examin[es] the bewildering plight of the western tulku".